Hyper100/hypshell/README.md

   -i interface, --interface interface
-                        specify the network interface to use -n, --normal          use normal mode instead of alternate screen -c, --stabilize       do not stabilize the connection -e, --echo            echo input
+                        specify the network interface to use -n, --normal          use normal mode instead of alternate screen -c, --stabilize       do not stabilize the shell
+  -e, --echo            echo input
   -s shell, --shell shell
                         specify the full path of the shell to use (default: /bin/bash)